 - In a year when a new RCM or Conservatory Canada syllabus is introduced, the previous syllabus may be used for one year only.
 For reference, all RCM syllabi are available online.

 - Pianos may be either acoustic or digital for both performance and accompaniment purposes.

 - Competitors requiring an accompaniment must provide and pay for their own accompanist.
-A list of accompanists who are available to collaborate at the Provincial Competition is provided on the OMFA website.
-Accompaniments may be:
+A list of accompanists who are available to collaborate and who are willing to record accompaniments for competitor’s use in their video-taped entry are provided on the OMFA website.

-- c) Competitors requiring an accompaniment must provide and pay for their own accompanist.
+- b) Competitors requiring an accompaniment must provide and pay for their own accompanist.

-- d) Pre-recorded back-tracks are acceptable for this competition – i.e. the ones provided by RCM for practice purposes.
+- c) Pre-recorded back-tracks are acceptable for this competition – eg. the ones provided by RCM for practice purposes.